Chapter 17:

 “You seem awfully prepared for all this,” Reiko observed.

-“I promise you, I didn’t come up with all of this,” Kanna chuckled.
+“I promise you, I didn’t come up with all of this,” Kanna said.
 “Fortunately, we trained for this exact scenario ten years ago.”

-“When the Egregore first suggested coming to Japan,” Reiko folded her arms.
+“When the Egregore first suggested coming to Japan,” Reiko realized.

 “That’s right,” Kanna replied.
 “An interior minister I know dusted off some old training manuals.
-Back then, they prepared for the Egregore to arrive in Tokyo.
+Back then, we prepared for the Egregore to arrive in Tokyo.
 That would have been difficult.
-Far more people, and the city’s so brittle, it’s no wonder why Tokyo’s in so many disaster films.
+Far more people, and the city’s brittle.
 But Sapporo’s different.
-It’s a grid city with predictable zoning, more straight, uniform roads, and the people here have strong roots.”
+It’s a grid city with zoning, more uniform roads, and the people here have strong roots.”

 “You grew up here?”
 Reiko asked.